Charukesh7884/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
 ### Step 1:
-Enter the number of equations.
+Import the required libraries `numpy` and `sys`.

 ### Step 2:
-Input the augmented matrix (coefficients and constants).
+Input the size of the matrix `n` and define augmented matrix `a` as a NumPy array of size `(n, n+1)`.
+Initialize the solution array `x` as a NumPy array of size `n`.

 ### Step 3:
-Convert the matrix to upper triangular form using row operations.
+Perform forward elimination to transform the augmented matrix into an upper triangular form:
+- For each pivot row, ensure the pivot element is non-zero.
+- Subtract multiples of the pivot row from the rows below to eliminate the elements below the pivot.

 ### Step 4:
-Eliminate variables below the diagonal.
+Perform backward substitution to compute the solution:
+- Start with the last variable and substitute back into the equations to find the remaining variables.

 ### Step 5:
-Start back substitution from the last equation.
+Display the solution values of all variables using formatted output.

 ### Step 6:
-Solve for each variable moving upward
-### Step 7:
-Print the values of all variables.
+Verify the results for correctness.

 ## Program:
 ```python
 Program to solve a matrix using Gaussian elimination without partial pivoting.